raphaeldenni/NewsBot/README.md

 - `BOT_TOKEN` : a Discord's bot token
 - `NEWSAPI_KEY` : an api key from [News API]("https://newsapi.org/")

+You can add a third one if your are in a dev environment:

+- `DEBUG_GUILD`: a debug guild ID

 ## Installation

 Don't forget to use Poetry integrated environments or venv with pip